lmos-ai/lmos-demo/README.md

 ## Using ArgoCD for deployment

-You can add the `argocd-apps` folder as new ArgoCD Application to your existing cluster ArgoCD managed cluster.
+You can add the `argocd-apps` folder as new ArgoCD application to your existing cluster ArgoCD managed cluster.
 You only need to adapt the secrets.yaml.

 ## Code of Conduct